Walker circulation

+The Walker circulation was discovered by Gilbert Walker.
 The term "Walker circulation" was coined in 1969 by the Norwegian-American meteorologist Jacob Bjerknes.

 Walker's methodology

 Gilbert Walker was an established applied mathematician at the University of Cambridge when he became director-general of observatories in India in 1904.
 While there, he studied the characteristics of the Indian Ocean monsoon, the failure of whose rains had brought severe famine to the country in 1899.
 Analyzing vast amounts of weather data from India and the rest of the world, over the next fifteen years he published the first descriptions of the great seesaw oscillation of atmospheric pressure between the Indian and Pacific Ocean, and its correlation to temperature and rainfall patterns across much of the Earth's tropical regions, including India.
 He also worked with the Indian Meteorological Department especially in linking the monsoon with Southern Oscillation phenomenon.
 He was made a Companion of the Order of the Star of India in 1911.

 Walker determined that the time scale of a year (used by many studying the atmosphere) was unsuitable because geospatial relationships could be entirely different depending on the season.
 Thus, Walker broke his temporal analysis into December–February, March–May, June–August, and September–November.

 Walker then selected a number of "centers of action", which included areas such as the Indian Peninsula.
 The centers were in the hearts of regions with either permanent or seasonal high and low pressures.
 He also added points for regions where rainfall, wind or temperature was an important control.

 He examined the relationships of the summer and winter values of pressure and rainfall, first focusing on summer and winter values, and later extending his work to the spring and autumn.

 He concludes that variations in temperature are generally governed by variations in pressure and rainfall.
 It had previously been suggested that sunspots could be the cause of the temperature variations, but Walker argued against this conclusion by showing monthly correlations of sunspots with temperature, winds, cloud cover, and rain that were inconsistent.

 Walker made it a point to publish all of his correlation findings, both of relationships found to be important as well as relationships that were found to be unimportant.
 He did this for the purpose of dissuading researchers from focusing on correlations that did not exist.